 But as he met with U.S. and Polish troops Tuesday, the focus remained on strengthening NATO’s eastern flank as U.S. Bradley fighting vehicles and Abrams tanks fired shells in the distance.

 “It’s a very important mission that you’re doing,” Breedlove told troops from the U.S.-based 3rd Infantry Division after the live-fire demonstration.
 “For them and for us.”

 Stars and Stripes reporter Jennifer Svan contributed to this report.

-U.S. European Command's Gen. Philip Breedlove stands atop an Abrams tank to meet with U.S. soldiers taking part in training at the Zagan Training Area in Poland on Tuesday, Nov.
+Gen. Philip Breedlove, the top U.S. officer in Europe, raises a fist after riding aboard an Abrams tank for a live-fire drill at the Zagan Training Area in Poland on Tuesday, Nov.
 24, 2015.
-Breedlove is meeting with troops from the Georgia-based 3rd Infantry Division, who are serving as a rotational force across the region, including all three Baltic states, in a Thanksgiving season visit.
+Breedlove was visiting troops form the 3rd Infantry Division, who have been serving as a rotational force in Poland and the Baltics.

 JOHN VANDIVER/STARS AND STRIPES